vbrilon/Live-tracks-guide/docs/ultranet-routing.md

 - Set the bus Send Tap to Pre‑EQ if you don’t want FOH EQ/faders to affect the P16 submix, or Post‑EQ if you do.
 - Routing → Ultranet: assign an Ultranet slot (e.g., 4) to Source = Bus 6, Tap = Pre‑EQ.
 Label it “Drums”.
 - Result: P16 shows one channel for the entire drum kit; FOH still gets individual drum channels for mixing.

+New to Buses?
+See “Buses 101” in [X Air Routing](xair-routing.md) for concepts, tap choices, and “Sends on Faders” mixing.

 P16 / IEM enhancements
 - Presets per player: save each musician’s P16 mix as a preset so their balances survive power cycles.
 Label presets on tape for fast recall.